Skyy0408/2025_fall_NYCU_machine_learning/Week_3/Assignment_3.md

 The phrase "For all $\varepsilon > 0$" means that no matter how small an error tolerance ($\varepsilon$) we desire, we can always find a corresponding neural network ($\psi_{s,\varepsilon}$) that meets this accuracy requirement.

-The function ψ_{s,ε} represents the neural network that approximates the monomial.
+The function $\psi_{s,\varepsilon}$ represents the neural network that approximates the monomial.
 Its core structure is built upon the central finite difference formula, which approximates $x^p$ using a specific combination of tanh functions:

 $$\dfrac{\delta_{hx}^p[\sigma](0)}{\sigma^{(p)}(0)h^p}$$